fenago/deep-learning-for-nlp/Lab Guides/chapter_05/Lab_2.md

 Text Cleaning Is Task Specific

-After actually getting a hold of your text data, the first step in cleaning up text data is to have a strong idea about what you’re trying to achieve, and in that context review your text to see what exactly might help.
+After actually getting a hold of your text data, the first step in cleaning up text data is to have a strong idea about what you're trying to achieve, and in that context review your text to see what exactly might help.
 Take a moment to look at the text.
 What do you notice?
-Here’s what I see:
+Here's what I see:
-- It’s plain text so there is no markup to parse (yay!).
+- It's plain text so there is no markup to parse (yay!).
 - The translation of the original German uses UK English (e.g. travelling).
 - The lines are artificially wrapped with new lines at about 70 characters (meh).
 - There are no obvious typos or spelling mistakes.
-- There’s punctuation like commas, apostrophes, quotes, question marks, and more.
+- There's punctuation like commas, apostrophes, quotes, question marks, and more.
-- There’s hyphenated descriptions like armour-like.
+- There's hyphenated descriptions like armour-like.
-- There’s a lot of use of the em dash (-) to continue sentences (maybe replace with commas?).
+- There's a lot of use of the em dash (-) to continue sentences (maybe replace with commas?).
 - There are names (e.g. Mr. Samsa)

 5.4.
 Manual Tokenization